Grammar Checking Software; Which is Best?

 As I said, this isn’t a grammar checker but could be worth considering if you feel your work needs tightening up a little.
 A word of caution, though: If you follow all of the recommendations your work may become a little too stilted.

 You’ll see how it grades your writing in reference to how easy it is to read.
-It also flags use of the passive voice, excessive adverbs, and complex phrases.
+It also flags the use of passive voice, excessive adverbs, and complex phrases.

 One negative aspect of Hemingway is that you have to copy and paste your work into the app, and it doesn’t preserve your formatting.
 It also doesn’t show you how to correct the faults it finds, it just indicates where you need improvements.